arthurbcp/kuma/README.md

 ## Create Your Own Boilerplates

-For Kuma to work, all framework-related files must be inside the `_kuma` folder.
+For Kuma to work, all framework-related files must be inside the `.kuma` folder.

 The framework uses a parser for [Go templates](https://pkg.go.dev/text/template) divided into three file types: